Español

 The SEER database tracks 5-year relative survival rates for myeloma in the United States, based on how far the cancer has spread.
 The SEER database, however, does not group cancers by the Revised International Staging System (stage 1, stage 2, or stage 3).
 Instead, it groups cancers into localized, regional, and distant stages:

-These numbers are based on people diagnosed with plasmacytomas or multiple myeloma between 2012 and 2018.
+These numbers, which are the most recent available, are based on people diagnosed with plasmacytomas or multiple myeloma between 2012 and 2018.

 SEER Stage |